AbdullahKeteldijk/wdps/README.md

 ## Step 1:
 First we splitted the WARC file into WARC records.
 With each record containg a HTML file.
 These file were then cleaned of HTML code.
 For this we used the Python packages 'WarcIO' and 'BeautifulSoup'.
+We initially use utf-8 encodings, however there are a lot of strange characters that caonnot be processed in our code (e.g. ❤︎).
+We removed them all by using the ascii encoding on the whole text and then decode it back.
+After the documents are cleaned they are stored in a list together with their unique identifier.

 ## Step 2:
 Second we generated the candidate entities with three methods.